FUE vs. FUT: The Complete Guide to Understanding Your Hair Transplant Options

 What’s the cost of an FUE hair transplant in Canada?

 The cost of FUE will usually be higher than the same coverage with the strip method, because the hair transplant team extracts and re-implants the follicles graft by graft.
 The cost per graft with FUE may be lower if more hairs are in each unit or higher overall for micro-units.
-Count on a Toronto FUE price of $4 to $6 per unit plus HST.
-These fees are subject to change.
+Count on a Toronto FUE price of $5 to $6 per unit plus HST.
+These fees are subject to change with time.

 Ultimately, more patients are choosing to invest in the higher-cost hair transplant, given all the known benefits and advantages of FUE.
 To have minimal or invisible scarring, a much faster recovery, a flawlessly natural result, and hardly miss work . . . is a tempting choice.